redstone-finance/redstone-docs/versioned_docs/version-0.1.2/smart-contract-devs/pseudo-randomness.md

 ---
 sidebar_position: 7
-sidebar_label: "🎲 Pseudo randomness"
+sidebar_label: "🎲 Randomness"
 ---

-# 🎲 Pseudo randomness
+# 🎲 Randomness

 RedStone deliver entropy proxied from https://drand.love/, which can be used to power pseudo-random number generation in Smart Contracts.